sybila/biodivine-bn-classifier/benchmarks/README.md

 - `*_times.csv` file with a summary of computation times for all benchmark instances finished so far (updated on the fly)
 - `*_agreggated.csv` file with a summary regarding how many benchmark instances finished before certain times (updated after all instances of the set are finished)

-> To make sure that all unsuccessful benchmark instances are correctly discarded from the result summaries, you can run `python3 benchmarks/helper-scripts/postprocess-mc.py <RESULTS_DIR_PATH>` on directories with model-checking results and `python3 benchmarks/helper-scripts/postprocess-classif.py <RESULTS_DIR_PATH>` on directories with classification results.
+> To make sure that all unsuccessful benchmark instances are correctly discarded from the result summaries, run `python3 benchmarks/helper-scripts/postprocess-mc.py <RESULTS_DIR_PATH>` on directories with model-checking results and `python3 benchmarks/helper-scripts/postprocess-classif.py <RESULTS_DIR_PATH>` on directories with classification results.

 #### A) Executing reduced benchmarks
 The partial version involves: